 Checking your battery voltage

-The most common way of finding out flight battery level, is battery voltage.
+The most common way of determining when to land is by checking your battery voltage.
 There are many ways of measuring battery voltage in a quadcopter.

 - 2S – 7V

 - 4S – 14V